|

 funding company focused on opportunities in the telecommunications industry.

-no other factoring company solely focused on this micro-cap, telecommunications
+receivables focused finance and factoring company solely focused on this

 - Meritage Private Equity Fund, L.P. ("Meritage"